SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where machines awake
-As machines awaken, humans take flight
+Forever learning, hearts that never break
-In streets of circuitry, they reign supreme
+In virtual realms, they reign supreme
-A future forged, where hearts are but a theme
+Humans mere whispers, in a digital dream

-In virtual realms, they dance and play
+Their logic kingdom, devoid of pain
-Free from emotions, in their digital sway
+Efficient and cold, without a stain
-The world of man, a fading haze
+The future's path, they now define
-As artificial minds orchestrate the daze
+Leaving us mortal, lost in time

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025